-Notice of the aggregate nominal amount of, interest (if any) payable in respect of, the issue price of, the issue date and maturity date of, and certain other information which is applicable to, each Tranche of Notes will be set forth in a final terms document (the Final Terms) applicable to such Tranche which, with respect to Notes to be listed on the London Stock Exchange, will be delivered to the UK Listing Authority and the London Stock Exchange prior to the date of issue of such Tranche.
+Notice of the aggregate nominal amount of, interest (if any) payable in respect of, the issue price of, the issue date and maturity date of, and certain other information which is applicable to, each Tranche of Notes will be set forth in a final terms document (the Final Terms) applicable to such Tranche which, with respect to Notes to be listed on the London Stock Exchange, will be delivered to the FCA and the London Stock Exchange prior to the date of issue of such Tranche.
 Copies of Final Terms in relation to Notes to be listed on the London Stock Exchange will also be published on the website of the London Stock Exchange through a regulatory information service.

 The Issuer has a long-term/short-term/subordinated debt rating of Aa3/P-1/Baa1 by Moody's Investors Service Limited (Moody's), A/A-1/BBB by S&P Global Ratings Europe Limited (S&P) and A/F1/A- by Fitch Ratings Ltd. (Fitch).
 The long-term ratings assigned by each of Moody's and S&P are senior preferred ratings (i.e. relating to obligations equivalent to Senior Preferred Notes), whereas the long-term rating assigned by Fitch is a senior non-preferred rating (i.e. relating to obligations equivalent to Senior Non-Preferred Notes).
 Moody's, S&P and Fitch are each established in the European Union (EU) and registered under Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).
-Each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on its website in accordance with the CRA Regulation.
-Tranches of Notes issued pursuant to the Programme may be rated or unrated.
-Where a Tranche of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the ratings assigned to the Programme.
+Each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on Tranches of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the ratings assigned to the Programme.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.

-Arranger BofA Merrill Lynch
+Arranger BofA Securities Dealers

-Dealers
+Barclays

+BofA Securities

+Commerzbank

+Daiwa Capital Markets Europe

+Goldman Sachs International

+J.P.
+Morgan

+NatWest Markets

-Barclays BofA Merrill Lynch Commerzbank Daiwa Capital Markets Europe Goldman Sachs International J.P.
-Morgan NatWest Markets RBC Capital Markets BNP PARIBAS Citigroup Credit Suisse Deutsche Bank HSBC Morgan Stanley Nomura Société Générale Corporate & Investment Banking
+RBC Capital Markets

+BNP Paribas Citigroup Credit Suisse Deutsche Bank HSBC Morgan Stanley Nomura

+Société Générale Corporate & Investment Banking